lekhrajdinkar/solution-engineer/01_aws/02_storage/02_snow-family.md

 ---
 ### A.3 Snowball `mobile` (offline)
 - 100 PB + 100 PB + ...  === upto `1 exabyte` (1 Million TB)
+- driven back to an AWS Region where the data is loaded into  **S3** :point_left:
+- does not offer a storage Clustering option :point_left:
 ```
   - 1024 TB = 1 PB
   - 1024 PB = 1 exabyte